 [Ryozan Town, Fukushima Prefecture] Full of nature!
 Ryozen Children's Village where you can play and learn

-``Ryozen Children's Village'' is located at the foot of the Fukushima Prefectural Natural Park ``Ryozan'' and is a spot where you can play with your body in an environment that makes use of nature as it is, and experience art indoors.
+Ryozen Children's Village is located at the foot of Mount Ryozen, a Fukushima Prefectural Natural Park, and is a spot where you can play physically in an environment that makes the most of nature, and experience art indoors

-The symbol of Ryozen Children's Village! jumbo slide
+The symbol of Ryozen Children's Village!
+The jumbo slide

-Ryozen Children's Village, located at the foot of a sacred mountain, takes advantage of the slope of the mountain and has a variety of athletics and rides within its vast grounds.
-In addition to play equipment such as skycycles and battery cars, there is also a hiking course that takes you around the park, allowing you to enjoy the park's seasonal nature.
+Ryozen Children's Village, located at the foot of Mount Ryozen, utilizes the slope of the mountain to provide a wide range of athletic facilities and rides within its vast grounds.
+In addition to play equipment such as sky cycles and battery cars, there is also a hiking trail that takes you around the park, allowing you to enjoy the changing nature of the seasons within the park

-Among them, the symbolic jumbo slide is very popular!
+Among them, the symbolic jumbo slide is extremely popular!

-Climb Little Sacred Mountain and aim for a vehicle on top of the mountain!
+Climb Little Sacred Mountain and aim for the ride at the top of the mountain!

-After playing on the jumbo slide, we will aim for the top of the mountain to conquer the rides in the children's village!
-Next to the jumbo slide, there is a course called "Little Ryozan" that imitates the rocky area of the sacred mountain.
-You can have a small mountain climbing experience.
+After playing on the jumbo slide, we headed to the top of the mountain to conquer the rides in the Children's Village!
+Next to the jumbo slide is a course called "Little Reizan" that mimics the rocky terrain of Mount Reizan.
+You can have a little mountain climbing experience here

 Noppo Cycle

-As we continued up the mountain, we came across the Noppo Cycle.
+As we continued up the mountain, we came into view of the Noppo Cycle

-Noppo Cycle is a type of cycle that has a rail at the bottom.
-It's an interesting and unusual vehicle.
-This is also done by pedaling.
+The Noppo Cycle is a type of bicycle with rails underneath.
+It's an interesting and unusual looking vehicle.
+This one also moves forward by pedaling

-The battery car is also located near the free rest area, so even children who can't walk to the top of the mountain can play there.
+There are also battery cars near the free rest area, so children who can't walk to the top of the mountain can play there too

 The entrance is on the second floor.
-On the second floor, there are workshops where you can make handmade musical instruments and observe insects.
-Some workshops require advance reservations, so we recommend checking the website in advance.
-There is also a special exhibition space, a picture book library, face painting, manual turning pictures, and other experiences.
+On the second floor, there are workshops where you can make handmade musical instruments or observe insects.
+Some workshops require advance reservations, so it is recommended to check the website beforehand.
+There are also special exhibition spaces, a picture book library, face painting, manual spinning painting and other experiences

-There will be workshops that both children and adults can enjoy.
+Workshops will be held for both children and adults

 Baby-friendly rest area

-You can bring your own lunch to the free rest area near the entrance of the facility, so feel free to bring your own lunch and take a break.
-A nursing room is also available.
-There is a mini-bouldering space in the rest area, and you can play with miniature cars right next to it, so you can have plenty of fun even with babies and small children.
+The free rest area near the entrance to the facility is open to the public, so feel free to bring your lunch and take a break.
+There is also a nursing room.
+The rest area has a mini bouldering space and you can play with the miniature cars nearby, so even those with babies or small children can have fun

-If you're tired of playing, refresh yourself in the bath at "Kosaikan"
+If you get tired from playing, refresh yourself in the baths at Kosaikan

 INFORMATION

-• Name: Ryozen Promotion Public Corporation Ryozen Benisaikan
+• Name: Ryozen Promotion Public Corporation, General Incorporated Association Ryozen Kosaikan

-• Address: 9-1 Hojizawa, Ishida, Ryozan-cho, Date City, Fukushima Prefecture
+• Address: 9-1, Ishida, Takajizawa, Ryozen-cho, Date City, Fukushima Prefecture

 • Phone number: 024-589-2233

-• Bathing fee: 440 yen for adults, 220 yen for elementary school students
+• Bathing fee: Adults 440 yen, elementary school students 220 yen

 GOOGLE MAP

-On the way home, I went to the popular ice cream “Makiba no Jersey”
+On the way home, we went to the popular ice cream shop "Makiba no Jersey"

-If you come to Ryozan, you can't miss Makiba's jersey.
+If you come to Reizan, you can't miss Makiba Jersey.

-This popular shop has long lines of customers buying soft serve and ice cream on weekends.
-We carry out everything from raising rare Jersey cows to producing and selling ice cream and soft serve ice cream, so you can enjoy fresh and delicious ice cream.
+This popular store sees long lines of customers buying soft serve ice cream and other treats on weekends.
+They raise rare Jersey cows, produce ice cream and soft serve ice cream, and sell it all, so you can enjoy fresh and delicious ice cream.

-In addition to our main store near Ryozen Children's Village, we also have a store at Ryozen Roadside Station Date no Sato.
-Both locations are close to the Tohoku Chuo Expressway interchange, so be sure to stop by!
+In addition to their main store near Ryozen Children's Village, they also have a store at the Date no Sato Ryozen Roadside Station.
+Both are located close to the interchange on the Tohoku Chuo Expressway, so be sure to stop by!

 INFORMATION

-• Address: 1-1 Kawamo, Ishida, Ryozan-cho, Date City, Fukushima Prefecture
+• Address: 1-1 Ishida Kawamo, Ryozen-cho, Date City, Fukushima Prefecture

 • Phone number: 024-589-2375